jschmid1/docker-pulp/README.md

 - pulp-resource-manager
 - pulp-worker

-All of these images are using `pulp-core` as a base image.
+All of these images use `pulp-core` as a base image.

 ## Configuration